 I ignored him and it was many countries and years later when I returned to Rugby and told Graham he was right.

 I was on the dole at the time and could earn an extra tenner a week if I was on a work placement.
-I asked Graham if he would sign me off not really intending to actually do any work.
-He did and he even lied to the officials that would pop round and ask how I was doing.
+I asked Graham if he would sign me off not really intending to do any work.
+He did and even lied to the officials that would pop round and ask how I was doing.
 I was in a band.
 I didn’t need a job.

-I got to grips with Photoshop before I learned how to take a photo and with access to the studio dark room, I was developing and printing before I learning how to use a camera properly.
+I got to grips with Photoshop before I learned how to take a decent photo and with access to the studio dark room, I was developing and printing before learning how to use a camera properly.

 That night I remember the both of us reading the manual of the newspapers weighty digital SLR.
 One of the first.
 We marveled at the technology.
-And I knew I was hooked.
+I knew I was hooked.

 Still not wanting me to learn the wrong way, Graham gave me an old 1950’s manual rangefinder telling me it would do till I could afford a Leica.
 He was only half Joking.